Goldtek/minesweeper/README.md

-MineSweeper Game is developed uing React Native
+## MineSweeper Game is developed uing React Native

 Running the project
+# install the NPM Packages
 npm install

 # for IOS